evanthegrayt/vimfiles/README.md

 # My Vimfiles
 All of my vim runtime files.
 Here be dragons.

-My local copy of vim is running `version 8`, but on our company's system, we're running `version 7.{1,3,4}`.
-I've spent time making sure this repository works without errors no matter what version I'm running; the only difference is, some plugins have to be disiabled, as they aren't compatible with lower versions of vim.
+My local copy of vim is running `version 8` on Mac, but on our company's system, we're running `version 7.{1,3,4}` on Linux.
+I've spent time making sure this repository works without errors no matter what `vim` version I'm running; the only difference is, some plugins have to be disiabled, as they aren't compatible with lower versions of vim.
+Full disclosure, I have not tested any of this on Windows.
+You've been warned.

 ### Installation
 I highly doubt you want to use my exact configuration, so I recommend finding